 When a dog attacks someone, the owner is generally liable for any resulting injuries.
 You can contact attorney Brendan Flaherty and request a free consultation.

-Compensation in a dog bite lawsuit could include amounts for any of the following:
+A settlement in a dog bite lawsuit could include amounts for any of the following:

 - Hospital bills and other medical expenses;